floydhub/floyd-docs/docs/getstarted/quick_start.md

 ### Run Your Second Job

 Follow this command to run your second job.
-Note that we are mounting our dataset again at `/mnist` and also mounting our model at `/model`:
+Note that we are mounting our dataset again at `/mnist` and also mounting our model at `/model`.
+Be sure to replace `mckay/projects/quickstart/1/output` with the name of the output you want to mount (something like `<username>/projects/quick-start/<run_number>/output`)

 ```